Select Page

 A needlestick injury can be caused by a sharp instrument, such as a needle, blade (such as scalpel) or other medical instruments penetrating the skin.
 This is sometimes called a percutaneous injury.

-If you have suffered a needlestick injury at work, you may be able to make a claim for compensation.
+If you have suffered a sharps injury at work, you may be able to make a claim for compensation.

 What are the Risks of Needlestick Injuries?